eisbilen/Starbucks-Capstone-Project/README.md

 The project comprises various resources in file format, including the followings:

-The analysis, cleaning, data exploration, and model construction based on the dataset generated from the preceding steps are organized into two files that need to be executed in the specified sequence:
+The analysis, cleaning, data exploration, and model construction based on the dataset generated from the preceding steps are organized into one jupytre noteboo:

 #### Jupyter Notebooks

-`Starbucks_Capstone_Project_PreProsessing.ipynb`

-`Starbucks_Capstone_Project_Models.ipynb`
+`Starbucks_Capstone_Project_notebook.ipynb`

 #### Datasets
 Datasets (provided by Udacity) used for this project are the following: